mslycn/my-home-assistant-docker-project/2.4Docker Cli Local Voice - How to Improve whisper performance on intel hardware/README.md

 Systems without an NVidia GPU

-Ubuntu with an NVidia GPU
+Ubuntu System with an NVidia GPU

 Improving response times when using GPU